-MAS121 Brick/Block Masonry Fundamentals (1/2/3) Prerequisite: As required by program
+MAS121 Brick/Block Masonry Fundamentals (1/2/3)

 This course is designed to provide the student with basic fundamental skills for working with brick and block.
 Emphasis is placed on the importance of proper work site set up, dry bonding, head and bed joints, leveling, plumbing, and straight edging.
 Upon completion, students should have requisite skills meeting entry level standards.
 CORE.